 Soto said he's excited about several recent card printer security innovations and features, including:

 - To avoid fraud from used ribbons containing personal or confidential information, Fargo DTC1500XE’s resin scramble is a great new feature.
 Users can “erase” their resin-printed data from the used ID card printer ribbon.

 - Although Magicard’s HoloFlex and HoloKote holograph-like watermarks have been around for a while, the customized patterns offer tremendous additional security.
-With the Magicard Rio Pro 360 LE card printer, you’ll also get a voucher for a free custom HoloFlex or HoloKote – a $650 value!
+With the Magicard 300 printer, you'll also get a voucher for a free custom HoloFlex or HoloKote – a $650 value!

 With these enhancements, a new printer can pay for itself more quickly with a lower cost per card while reducing the risk of cards being copied or altered.
 To learn more, visit our money-saving trade-in promotions >>

 For more information about the printers featured in this article, call a friendly and knowledgeable ID Professional today at (800) 321-4405.